 When the floor covering ends at the front of the range, the area that the range will rest on should be built up to the same level or higher than the floor covering.

-This will allow the range to be moved for cleaning or servicing.
 Also, make sure your floor covering will withstand 180°F. (See the Installation Safety Instructions section).